ayush5harma/PixelFeatureDrops/README.md

 **Issue** : features not enabling.
 **Solution** : Use Custom ROM which are AOSP based with pixel's system UI (preferably gapps build).

+## Camera Popping out during boot :

+**Issue** : Camera Popping out during boot on Xiaomi devices with pop up cameras.
+**Solution** : Use  `PixelFeatureDrops-Xiaomi` from release.

 ## Face Enrolment :
-**Issue**: Enrollment not working because of errors with camera ( front camera not working during enrollment or switching to back camera )
+**Issue**: Enrollment not working because of errors with camera ( front camera not working during enrollment or switching to back camera in certain devices )
 **Solution** : Enroll your face for face unlock before flashing the module.

 ## Playstore system Update :